Lesson video

 There were periods where it kind of bounced back a little bit.

-There's other great emperors and empresses that really pushed the boundaries of what could be constituted the Byzantine Empire.
+There's other great emperors and empresses that really pushed the boundaries of what could be constituting the Byzantine Empire.

 But the reality is it never reached the heights as it did under Justinian I.

-Okay, if you chose B, the emperor who never sleeps, then very well done.
+Okay, if you chose B, the emperor who never sleeps, then very well done, that is indeed correct.

 That is indeed correct.

-So what I'd like to do is I'd like to think which of these features that I got on the table in front of you were positive or negative for Justinian I's reign.
+So what I'd like to do is I'd like to think which of these features that I've got on the table in front of you were positive or negative for Justinian I's reign?

 So I'd like you to sort them into two columns.

-Pause the video now whilst you do this and I'll see you once you're finished.
+Pause the video now once you do this, and I'll see you once you've finished.

 Okay, welcome back.

-That law code which still exists today in many, many countries around the world.
+He survived, personally, survived the bubonic plague, he built the Hagia Sophia, and he created the code of Justinian, that law code, which still exists today in many, many countries around the world.

 You could have said that the bubonic plague killed half of Constantinople.